CRASHSpace/COVID-19-3dprints/README.md

 **If you'd like a donation receipt**, you can get one here: [https://airtable.com/shrjphZT0ER9aLhNy](https://airtable.com/shrjphZT0ER9aLhNy)

-*This repo will stay updated with the latest information and source files.*
+## Things we need:
+1/4" - 1/2" LATEX FREE ELASTIC: Synthetic rubber is okay.
+If it doesn't say whether it's latex-free, it isn't. -- Added 4/10/2020

-### 4/8/2020 If you have clear sheets for face shields, we can use them.
+#### 4/8/2020 Clear sheets for face shields.
 If you can cut them, even better.
 [LASER CUT: Budmen Shields](#laser-cut-cedars-budmen-shields) -- ADDED 4/8/2020

 [HOLE PUNCH: Verkman Shields](#hole-punch-verkman-shields) -- ADDED 4/8/2020